Clinical Diagnostics & Medical Sciences

 15:25

-Afternoon Skills Clinic - Building Safe, Governed and Trusted AI Enabled Screening Services (Speakers TBC)
+Afternoon Skills Clinic - Building Safe, Governed and Trusted AI Enabled Screening Services (TBC)

 Session Overview: